 The main building is in neo-classical style and Grade A listed but has been extensively modernised within.
 Further buildings and extensions provide excellent facilities for all subjects and interests, and are symptomatic of the school's progressive approach.
 Recent additions include Scotland’s First Innovation School, state-of-the-art IT and multimedia suites, custom-built nursery, library upgrade and sports pavilion.

 Curriculum.
-Junior School pupils (from J1) benefit from specialist input in Innovation, Art, Music, PE and Modern Languages.
-The Senior Prep (P7) year is a transitional year with a core curriculum taught by the class teacher but science, languages, art, music and PE are delivered by secondary specialists.
+Junior School pupils (from J1) benefit from specialist input in Innovation, Art, Music, PE, Modern Languages and Forest School.
+The Senior Prep (P7) year is a transitional year with a core curriculum taught by the class teacher but Science, Languages, Art, Music and PE are delivered by secondary specialists.
 Computing is a core compulsory subject up to S4.

 Senior 3 and 4 pupils follow eight National 4 or 5 courses, followed by Higher and Advanced Higher courses in Senior 5 and 6.